 - (a) A candidate for Mayor or City Council or the campaign treasurer, or specific-purpose political action committee registered with the City and formed for the purpose of supporting or opposing a candidate for Mayor or City Council, must send a campaign account statement directly to the City Clerk once a month within five (5) business days of receiving the statement from the financial institution.
-The candidate may choose to direct the financial institution to send a copy of the statement directly to the City Clerk. - (b) Knowingly failing to timely file the campaign account statement required by this section is a violation of this Municipal Campaign Finance Code. - (c) If an individual inadvertently fails to timely file a statement, it is his or her responsibility to file the statement as soon as possible, though no later than ten (10) business days after notification of or discovery of the error.
+The candidate may choose to direct the financial institution to send a copy of the statement directly to the City Clerk.
+A candidate/officeholder will continue to provide bank account statements to the City Clerk until their Campaign Treasurer Appointment (CTA) is terminated. - (b) Knowingly failing to timely file the campaign account statement required by this section is a violation of this Municipal Campaign Finance Code. - (c) If an individual inadvertently fails to timely file a statement, it is his or her responsibility to file the statement as soon as possible, though no later than ten (10) business days after notification of or discovery of the error.
 A statement properly filed under this subsection (c) does not constitute a violation of this Code.
-The Compliance Officer will notify the Ethics Review Board of any statements filed under this subsection and all complaints filed regarding such statements by the next meeting of the Board. - (d) The Office of the City Clerk shall serve as the official records repository for the municipal campaign finance authority.
+[The Compliance Officer, will notify the Ethics Review Board of any statements filed under this subsection and all complaints filed regarding such statements by the next meeting of the Board]. - (d) The Office of the City Clerk shall serve as the official records repository for the municipal campaign finance authority.